 Conduct tests on each converter with the load connected to the load end of the specified aircraft power cable assembly.
 No adjustment to the converter is allowed between load tests.
 Monitor and record output voltage at the load end of the cable.
-Verify specified performance of the converter including the line drop compensation.
+Verify converter is operating within specified regulation limits at each load level by overlaying the graph of Figure 263544 - 1 with the 270 VDC test data, and Figure 263544 - 2 with the 28 VDC test data.
+In addition, verify specified performance of the line drop compensation.